Toxic-Noob/ToxicBomber/README.md

 <img src="https://h.top4top.io/p_20339n9x50.jpg" alt="ToxicBomber">

+Updates in New Version:

+[*] Removed Dead APIs & Added New APIs.

+[*] Unlimited Bombing.

+[*] New Interface.

+[*] Bugs Fixed.

+[*] Upgraded To Python3.

-This tool is only for Educational Purpose
+This tool is only for Educational Purpose.
-I'm not responsible for any misuse
+I'm not responsible for any misuse.
-Use it at your own risk
+Use it at your own risk.